germainlefebvre4/ansible-cheatsheet/README.md

-# Ansible CheatSheet
+# Ansible RefCard
-A very usefull CheatSheet for Ansible usage.
+A very usefull RefCard for Ansible usage.
 Written by Germain LEFEBVRE by August 2018 from Ansible v2.5 usage.